Skip to main content

 Archived material includes the following:

-- Material from the 1922 and 1945 state conventions held in Lafayette and 3 Histories of the League of Women Voters in Tippecanoe County.
+• Material from the 1922 and 1945 state conventions and 3 Histories of the League of Women Voters in Tippecanoe County

 Helen Gougar

-A Lafayette resident from 1860 to 1907 upon her death, Helen Gougar, was a national figure in the nineteenth century lecturing across the country on temperance and suffrage.
-Gougar also wrote, and practiced law in the state of Indiana.
+A Lafayette resident from 1860 to 1907, Helen Gougar was a national figure in the nineteenth century lecturing on temperance and suffrage.
+She also wrote and practiced law in Indiana.

 Zerelda G. Wallace

-Zerelda Wallace was a long time suffragette and resident of Crawfordsville, IN with numerous historical ties to the area.
-Read excerpts from the History of Woman Suffrage, Vol. III, 1876-1885 edited by Elizabeth Cady Stanton, Susan B. Anthony, and Matilda Joslyn Gage related to the statements of Zerelda Wallace and with reference to Helen Gougar.
+Zerelda Wallace was a long time suffragette and resident of Crawfordsville, IN.
+Read excerpts from the History of Woman Suffrage, Vol. III, edited by Stanton, Anthony, and Gage.

 Paulina T. Merritt

-An additional collection of interest on women's suffrage is titled Finding Aid to the Paulina T. Merritt Papers on Indiana Women's Suffrage, 1860-1906.
+An additional collection of interest is the Paulina T. Merritt Papers on Indiana Women's Suffrage, 1860–1906.